Canon G1 X vs Panasonic LX100

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.

 Review summary: Canon G1 X vs Panasonic LX100

-So how do things add up?
-Is there a clear favorite between the Canon G1 X and the Panasonic LX100?
+So what is the bottom line?
+Which of the two cameras – the Canon G1 X or the Panasonic LX100 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.